nearform-actions/github-action-check-linked-issues/README.md

 ## Standard Usage

-Configure a workflow to run a job on these `pull_request` or  `pull_request_target` events:
+Configure a workflow to run a job on these `pull_request` or  `pull_request_target` events.

-If you enable `comments` feature we recommend to listen `pull_request_target` event.
+If you enable the `comments` option (enabled by default) we recommend to listen on `pull_request_target` event.
-`pull_request_target` event has write permission to the target repository allowing external forks create comments.
+`pull_request_target` event has write permission to the target repository allowing external forks to create comments.

 ```yaml
 on: